-The development area shall achieve a minimum net density of 12 household per hectare, averaged over the area.
+The development area shall provide for a maximum of 1710 households beyond which an Integrated Transport Assessment shall be required in association with any resource consent application.
+In addition, the development area shall achieve a minimum net density of 12 household per hectare, averaged over the area.
 The zoning framework supports a variety of site sizes to achieve this minimum density requirement.
 Should this area be developed in stages, confirmation at the time of subdivision of each stage, and an assessment as to how the minimum net density of 12 household per hectare for the overall area can be achieved, will be required.